BaiganKing/Computer-Architecture/FAQ.md

 <a name="q900"></a>
 ### Is the flags `FL` register one of the `Rx` registers, or is it a special register?

-It's a special purpose register that can be added separately to the `class CPU` similar to how `PC` works.
+It's a special purpose register that can be added separately to the `struct cpu` similar to how `PC` works.

-In `class CPU`, it's convenient to have an array to store `R0` through `R7`, but the other registers are just fields in the `class`.
+In `struct cpu`, it's convenient to have an array to store `R0` through `R7`, but the other registers are just fields in the `struct`.

 ------------------------------------------------------------------------